alexis-menendez/alexis-menendez/README.md

 ## ✧ About

 ### Journey
 I didn’t arrive at tech by the usual path.
-I grew up navigating instability, and by the time I was a teenager, I had already learned what it meant to survive — to problem-solve under pressure, to adapt quickly, and to take responsibility when no one else would.
+I grew up navigating instability, and by the time I was a teenager, I had already learned what it meant to survive, to problem-solve under pressure, to adapt quickly, and to take responsibility when no one else would.
 I left home at 15 and began working, eventually enrolling in a welding and blacksmithing program.
 What followed was a winding road shaped by grit, curiosity, and the determination to build a life on my own terms.

 When I started that program, I had never used a power tool in my life.
-I was terrified — but I showed up anyway.
+I was terrified, but I showed up anyway!
 Welding taught me more than fabrication or forge work; it taught me that I was strong, brave, and capable of learning things that once felt impossible.
 It gave me a language for resilience — a way to turn heat and pressure into structure, into something that could hold weight.

 Eventually, I set aside the torch to put myself through college, pursuing a degree in psychology.
 I was drawn to understanding how early experiences shape the brain and behavior — how people heal, and how systems can fail or uplift that process.
 That passion steered my interests towards therapeutic psychedelics and neuropsychology, where science, healing, and social justice intersect.